-Overall, we are neutral about both the flipping and long-term potential for this ICO.
+Overall, we are neutral about both the short- and long-term potential for this ICO.
 There are just very little details available for us to have confidence that the project will be successful.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Our thoughts of the tokens for short term and long term are as follows:

 Neutral.
 As (1) the MVP will be released in January 2018 before the public crowdsale, and (2) presale participants receive only a 5% discount in exchange for having their ether locked up for over a month, we believe it is better to participate in the crowdsale even if you are interested in the project.

 For long-term holding

 Neutral.
 With the lack of relevant experience in the team, we are unsure whether the project will be able to gain traction and become successful in the long run.